 GPS

-Users navigate faster with a GPS, aided by color-coded departments for clarity.
+Users navigate faster with GPS guidance, aided by color-coded departments for clarity.

 Before